Thailand traditional handicrafts

 A few years after World War II, an American named Jim Thompson revived the industry and made the silk known to international markets.
 There are number of silk companies today, many of them in or around Bangkok, but the Northeast is still the main centre of production; near the northeastern town of Pak Thong Chai, the company Jim Thompson founded has built the largest hand-weaving facility in the world.

-Jim Thompson Company founded has built the largest hand-weaving facility in the world
+Jim Thompson Company has built the largest hand-weaving facility in the world – Thailand traditional handicrafts

 Besides plain and printed silks of various weights, a number of special weaves have become celebrated.
 One of these is called mudmee, a kind of ikat which is a specialty of the Northeast.
 Thanks to the encouragement of Her Majesty Queen Sirikit, mudmee is now in wide use.
 Another sought-after silk is richly brocaded with gold and silver thread in traditional Thai patterns.
 This requires the most time and skill to make and is, therefore, the most expensive, used mainly on such ceremonial occasions as weddings.